kayex/sirius/README.md

 ```
 $ ./sirius
 ```

-### Users with multiple Slack accounts
-Sirius has multi-account support, which means that you can use Sirius with any number of Slack accounts without having to run multiple service instances.
-Simply add one OAuth token per account that you wish to use with Sirius to the `users.json` file.

 ## Can I request a new extension?
 Of course!
 Just [submit a new issue](https://github.com/kayex/sirius/issues/new) and make sure to tag it with the `extension` label.
 You can also submit your own extension for inclusion in the set of default extensions, by submitting it as a pull request.